anjielayo/DVWA-webinar/README.md

 #### DVWA-webinar
-This is a Devsecops Test project with DVWA installed
+This is a Devsecops Test project with DVWA